opencv/opencv/modules/objdetect/doc/cascade_classification.rst

 CascadeClassifier::load
 ---------------------------
-.. cpp:function:: bool CascadeClassifier::load(const string\& filename)
+.. cpp:function:: bool CascadeClassifier::load(const string& filename)

     Loads a classifier from a file.
 The previous content is destroyed.